Everyone's a Winner

 Reading the Journals

-Everyone's a Winner will be on display in the stable block in
+Everyone's a Winner display

 The King's Yard, Palace House, Newmarket